Staff translator and a freelance translator?

 The only support you have access to is the support system you set up yourself.
 Most likely you’ll have to pay for it.

-When you are self-employed, getting sickness benefit (in the UK currently known as ESA) is possible, but you may struggle to make ends meet unless you go on full means-tested benefits.
+When you are self-employed, getting sickness benefit (in the UK currently known as Employment and Support Allowance, ESA, is possible, but you may struggle to make ends meet unless you go on full means-tested benefits.
 So you need to make provisions for income during sickness and have professional indemnity insurance to cover you for serious translation mistakes.
 Additionally, if you don’t want to rely on the state pension alone in your old age, you should also take out a private pension.

 Your “perks” are: